nbeaver/why-linux-is-better/why-linux-is-better.rst

 Many of the same arguments in favor of Linux also apply to the BSD family of operating systems (and POSIX-compliant operating systems in general), but unfortunately I am not familiar enough with any of them to comment specifically.

+There are, naturally,
+objective reasons to use Windows instead of Linux, but those will have to wait for another time.

 .. contents::